Washington State Department of Health Acute Care Hospital License - 1/1/10 – 12/31/12

 Commission on Cancer Certificate with Commendation by the American College of Surgeons through 2015

 The cancer program at Kadlec Regional Medical Center has earned three-year accreditation with commendation by the American College of Surgeons Commission on Cancer.
 This accreditation assures patients that they are receiving care that meets the highest standards.

-The Society of Chest Pain Centers designated Kadlec Regional Medical Center as an Accredited Chest Pain Center — the first in the Northwest and the second to be recertified in the Western United States.
+The Society of Chest Pain Centers has again designated Kadlec Regional Medical Center as an Accredited Chest Pain Center — the first in the Northwest and the second to be recertified in the Western United States.
 The Kadlec Chest Pain Center is also PCI certified -- the only accredited center in the region with the emergency ability to treat acute cardiac events using balloon angioplasty.

 Commission on Accreditation of Rehabilitation Facilities (CARF) accredited through October 2014

 CARF is an independent, nonprofit organization focused on advancing the quality of services used to meet the needs for the best possible outcomes for patients.
 CARF provides accreditation services worldwide at the request of health and human service providers.
 Providers that meet their standards have demonstrated their commitment to being among the best available.